UbiquityRobotics/learn/support/troubleshooting.md

 Save the file and then a reboot is required after this change which will fix the baud rate bug and the REJECT messages will no longer be in the log when fixed.

-#### Power Supply And Status Quick Reference Table
+#### Power Supply And Status LEDs Quick Reference Table

-Here is a summary of key leds on the MCB main board.
+Here is a summary of the leds on the MCB main board.
 If any of these are not correct the robot is likely to have significant problems (except for the 2 Aux power leds).
-All of these LEDs exist for rev 5.2 or later boards but earlier boards have less leds.
+All of these LEDs exist for rev 5.2 or later boards and earlier boards have less leds.

+There are also 2 large leds on the switch board where a blue led when on indicates main power is activated by the black switch and a red led indicates the motor power is activated by the red switch.
+The red led will always be off if the main power is off.

 The locations are specified as if you are looking at the board with the two large white 4-pin power connectors at top and large 50 pin connector also at top right.